 “A big thank you for stepping in at such short notice.
 I am very appreciative and happy with the work you did today, and have sung your praises to the Local Authority”

-Robert joined chambers after the successful completion of his pupillage in 2008.
-He has established a busy practice and is relied upon by instructing solicitors for his clear and pragmatic advice.
+Robert has established a busy practice and is relied upon by instructing solicitors for his clear and pragmatic advice.
 He is particularly praised for his thorough preparation and sound advocacy.
+Robert also sits as a Deputy District Judge.

 Robert has significant experience in dealing with matrimonial finance matters.
-His experience includes cases involving substantial assets including business assets, pensions and trusts.
+His experience includes cases involving substantial assets including companies, pensions and trusts.
 He has an eye for detail and a pro-active approach to negotiating a settlement.
+He accepts instructions to settle and advise on pre and post-nuptial agreements.

 Robert has a thorough understanding of disputes involving unmarried couples and claims made under the Trusts of Land and Appointment of Trustees Act 1996.

-In private law children matters, Robert is known for having excellent client care skills.
-He recognises that proceedings are often emotionally traumatic for clients.
-He regularly appears in contested contact and domestic violence disputes.
+In private law children matters, Robert is known for having excellent client care skills, he recognises that proceedings are often emotionally traumatic for clients.
+He appears in contested child arrangements and domestic violence disputes.

 Landlord and Tenant